AnoukSmet/Dog-Health-Tracker/README.md

 #### Structure

-I have chosen to use [Bootstrap](https://getbootstrap.com/) to create an overall structure for my website.
+I have chosen to use [Materialize](https://materializecss.com/) to create an overall structure for my website.
-Bootstrap provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
+Materialize provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
-As Bootstrap is designed for mobile first, I will be certain that my website functions well on mobile.
+The reason why I choose Materiaize is mainly due to the various features they offer like a datepicker, floating action button etc.

 [Back to Top](#table-of-contents)